marius-tw/pact-example/README.md

 # PACT-example setup

-This is an example for using ConsumerDrivenContractTesting with two backend-services and one frontend.
+This is an example for using ConsumerDrivenContractTesting between two backend-services and one frontend.

 ## Local